-For requests that received a Level I denial from United Healthcare, CVS Caremark, or SurgeryPlus, and a Level II denial from DSGI, you have the right to request an external review from an independent review organization after the finalization of both the Level I and Level II Appeal processes.
-You may call the customer service toll-free telephone number on your member ID card (United Healthcare, CVS Caremark, or SurgeryPlus, as appropriate) for additional information about requesting or to request an external review.
+For requests that received a Level I denial from Aetna, CVS Caremark, and SurgeryPlus, and a Level II denial from DSGI, you have the right to request an external review from an independent review organization after the finalization of both the Level I and Level II Appeal processes.
+You may call the customer service toll-free telephone number on your member ID card (Aetna, CVS Caremark, or SurgeryPlus, as appropriate) for additional information about requesting or to request an external review.
 External review is not available for Claim denials based on an individual's eligibility under a plan.
-You may request an external review in writing within four months after receipt of the Level II Appeal decision.
+You may request an external review within four months of receipt of the Level II Appeal decision.